Expert Working Group members and meetings

 Project Manager, Children and Young People’s Mental Health (CYPMH) Team, NHS England

 As project manager leading on vulnerable groups in NHS England’s CYPMH team, Polly will be feeding in NHS England’s work in this area to the group.
-She is also looking forward to engaging closely with the expert group’s work on the best approaches to improving access and services for looked after children.
+She is also looking forward to engaging closely with the expert working group’s work on the best approaches to improving access and services for looked after children.

 Linda Briheim-Crookall Open